djozao/Thesis/README.md

 # Thesis
 Data and matlab code for the MSc Thesis

-- Beam data - In this folder, there is the percentage beam power simulation data for ray-tracing (+ FEM prediction if available)
+- Beam Power Absorption - In this folder, there is the percentage beam power simulation data for ray-tracing (+ FEM prediction if available). the code of the algorithms used are also present.
 - Zero-order model - In this folder, there are all the code files needed to run the zero-order model by itself
 - FEM model - Same as zero-order model concept but for the FEM model
 - Optimization - Here are the optimization tools used for the case study in the thesis: both zero-order model and FEM model components are needed but in this file there is everything.